Click here to print (PDF)

 The cost and complexity of underground transmission systems are justified primarily at short distances in heavily populated downtown urban centers where right-of-way and space is severely limited for overhead lines.
 The underground application is untested for the power and voltage levels that Clean Line Energy is proposing for its long haul HVDC lines.
 Clean Line Energy is proposing overhead lines because of efficiency, reliability and cost.
 Underground transmission lines generally cost 10-15 times as much as overhead lines.

-Clean Line Energy is working to be a good environmental steward.
+Clean Line Energy is working extremely hard to be a good environmental steward.
 We are accountable to state and federal agencies regarding our environmental impacts.
-We are conducting extensive outreach to environmental advocate organizations such as The Nature Conservancy, Sierra Club, Natural Resources Defense Council, and other similar organizations to get input as to areas of concern.
+We are conducting extensive outreach to environmental advocate organizations such as The Nature Conservancy, Audobon Society, Sierra Club, Natural Resources Defense Council, and other similar organizations to get input as to areas of concern.

-We have received questions from stakeholders asking for information about potential interactions between HVDC transmission lines and various electronic devices and implanted medical devices.
-Clean Line commissioned a whitepaper to aggregate and summarize research conducted on these topics.
-Information about television and radio reception, cell phones, wireless internet, and global positioning system (GPS) satellite receivers is discussed in the section on electric fields.
+Global positioning system (GPS) satellite receivers associated with farm equipment will operate with their traditional degree of accuracy near and under high voltage transmission lines.
+In order to summarize research conducted on this topic, among others, Clean Line commissioned a whitepaper examining the accumulated research on the effects of HVDC lines on electronic devices.
+Information about television and radio reception, cell phones, wireless internet, and global positioning system satellite receivers is discussed in the section on electric fields.
 The section on magnetic fields discusses standards throughout the world and research regarding potential effects on implanted medical devices.
 At the end of the whitepaper is bibliographical information for all the studies referenced or summarized.
 To view that study, please click here.